 A total of 140 face images of 70 individuals, each displaying a neutral and a happy expression were used as experimental stimuli.
-Out of these, 108 images of 54 unfamiliar males were selected from three databases: AR (Martinez and Benavente, 1998), Radboud (Langner et al., 2010), and FEI (Thomaz and Giraldi, 2010).
-The remaining 32 images displayed faces of six famous male and 10 female individuals selected from open access sources.
+Out of these, 108 images of 54 unfamiliar males were selected from three databases: AR (Martinez & Benavente, 1998), Radboud (Langner, Dotsch, Bijlstra, Wigboldus, Hawk, & van Knippenberg, 2010) and FEI (Thomaz & Giraldi, 2010).
+The remaining 32 images displayed faces of 6 famous male and 10 female individuals selected from open access sources.
 To be clear, unfamiliar male face stimuli are the focus of the present investigation while female faces were used as go trials in a go/no-go gender recognition task (see Experimental design) and additional famous male faces were included to promote alertness (however, no results are reported for them below due to the smaller stimulus set that precluded a separate examination of famous face recognition).

-All images featured young adult white individuals with frontal view, gaze and illumination.
+All images featured young adult Caucasian individuals with frontal view, gaze and illumination.
 The stimuli were selected so that no facial accessories, hair or makeup obscured the internal features of the face and so that all happy expressions displayed an open-mouth smile.
-These images were: (1) scaled uniformly and aligned with roughly the same position of the eyes and the nose; (2) cropped to eliminate background; (3) normalized with the same mean and root mean square (RMS) contrast values separately for each color channel in CIELab color space; and (4) reduced to the same size (95 \times 64 pixels).
+These images were: (a) scaled uniformly and aligned with roughly the same position of the eyes and the nose; (b) cropped to eliminate background; (c) normalized with the same mean and root mean square (RMS) contrast values separately for each color channel in CIELab color space, and (d) reduced to the same size (95 X 64 pixels).

-Experimental procedure
+Experimental design

-Before EEG testing participants were administered the Cambridge Face Memory Test (CFMT), (Duchaine and

-Nakayama, 2006) to confirm that their face processing abilities fall within the range of normal performance for young adults (Bowles et al., 2009).
-Participants also completed the Vividness of Visual Imagery Questionnaire 2 (VVIQ-2; Marks, 1995) along with a custom familiarity-rating famous face questionnaire.
+Prior to EEG testing participants were administered the Cambridge Face Memory Test (CFMT), (Duchaine & Nakayama, 2006) to confirm that their face processing abilities fall within the range of normal performance for young adults (Bowles et al., 2009).
+Participants also completed the Vividness of Visual Imagery Questionnaire 2 (VVIQ-2) (Marks, 1995) along with a custom familiarity-rating famous face questionnaire.

-During EEG sessions participants were seated in a dimly lit room at a viewing distance of 80 cm from an LCD monitor (resolution: 1920×1080 , refresh rate: 60 Hz).
+During EEG sessions participants were seated in a dimly lit room at a viewing distance of 80 cm from an LCD monitor (resolution: 1920 X 1080, refresh rate: 60Hz).
 The participants were instructed to perform a go/no-go gender recognition task by pressing a designated key every time they saw a female face, irrespective of expression.
-The experiment consisted of 32 blocks of stimulus presentation divided into two sessions conducted on different days.
+The experiment consisted of 32 blocks of stimulus presentation divided into 2 sessions carried out on different days.
 In each session, experimental blocks were preceded by one training block, subsequently discarded from all analyses.
 The blocks were separated by self-paced breaks.

 Over the course of any given block, each image of a male face was presented twice and each image of a female face was presented once, for a total of 260 trials.
 Images were presented in a pseudorandom order under the constraint that no facial identity would appear consecutively.
-Each stimulus was presented in the center of the screen against a black background and subtended a visual angle of 3.2×4.9 .
-A stimulus display lasted for 300 ms, and it was followed by a fixation cross for a duration ranging randomly between 925 and 1075 ms. Each session, including participant and equipment setup, lasted around 2.5 h.
-Stimulus presentation and response recording relied on Matlab 9.0 (Mathworks) and Psychtoolbox 3.0.8 (Brainard, 1997; Pelli, 1997).
+Each stimulus was presented in the center of the screen against a black background and subtended a visual angle of 3.2 x 4.9.
+A stimulus display lasted for 300 ms and it was followed by a fixation cross for a duration ranging randomly between 925-1075 ms. Each session, including participant and equipment setup, lasted around 2.5 hours.
+Stimulus presentation and response recording relied on Matlab 9.0 (Mathworks, Natick, MA) and Psychtoolbox 3.0.8 (Brainard, 1997; Pelli, 1997).